Stella McCartney models dance as if in Broadway musical

-PARIS Stella McCartney on Monday gave further evidence that fashion brands are increasingly becoming entertainment companies as she closed her show with models twirling and dancing as if in a Broadway musical.
+PARIS (Reuters) - Stella McCartney on Monday gave further evidence that fashion brands are increasingly becoming entertainment companies as she closed her show with models twirling and dancing as if in a Broadway musical.

 Videos of the event at Paris's Opera Garnier went viral after appearing on social media like Instagram and Facebook.